MARKETS 2025

 Evolution of the VPSC (general tariff 2.0 TD), day-ahead market, and surplus energy from self-consumption

-It is the cheapest if prices are considered at current values and, considering the real cost of each year (without updating to 2024 prices), it is the fourth cheapest, after 2010, 2020 and 2016.
+It is the fifth cheapest for the year if prices are considered at current values and, considering the real cost of each year (without updating to 2025 prices), it is the fourth cheapest, after 2024, 2023 and 2020.

 Evolution of the cost of the electricity bill